 Antonio Magnocavallo has been a civil and corporate lawyer in Milan since 1961 and is currently in a partnership (Magnocavallo e Associati).
 He is presently board member of Fondazione Gruppo Credito Valtellinese and chairman of a number of well-known foundations and associations.
-He has provided legal assistance and consultancy to the Cairo Communication Group since 1998.
+Mr. Magnocavallo has provided legal assistance and consultancy to the Cairo Communication Group since 1998.

 Stefania Petruccioli, a graduate in business administration from the Bocconi University - where she worked until 2004 as an adjunct and assistant professor - chartered accountant, has gained significant experience as a manager and partner in management companies specializing in private equity and venture capital.
-She is currently found manager in Principia SGR and independent director in the listed company De Longhi S.p.A.
+She is currently fund manager in Principia SGR and independent director in the listed companies De Longhi S.p.A. and Interpump Group S.p.A.